A generalized e-value feature detection method with FDR control at multiple resolutions: Methodology

-The validity of the generalized e-value in Equation~(\ref{generalized-e-values}) is supported by the equivalence between the generalized e-BH procedure and the detection procedure $\mathcal{G}^{(m)}$.
-Details of the generalized e-BH procedure will be provided later.
-In summary, the generalized e-BH procedure retains the framework of e-BH procedure but expands the range of inputs, allowing it to be connected to a class of controlled feature detection procedures that satisfy Definition~\ref{definition1}.
+The validity of generalized e-values in Equation~\eqref{generalized-e-values} is supported by the equivalence between the generalized e-BH procedure and the detection procedure $\mathcal{G}^{(m)}$, where the generalized e-BH procedure refers to the e-BH procedure with generalized e-values.